 Earl Ray Tomblin was sworn in as governor of West Virginia on November 13, 2011, and was sworn in for his second term on January 14, 2013.

-A self-employed businessman and former school teacher, Tomblin was elected to the West Virginia House of Delegates in 1974 at the age of 22 and served in the house until he was elected to the West Virginia Senate in 1980.
-Tomblin was the longest serving Senate President, and he was named the state’s first lieutenant governor in 2000.
-As lieutenant governor, he was called upon to fulfill the state’s highest office in 2010.
-Tomblin won the October 4, 2011, special gubernatorial election to fulfill the remainder of the unexpired term.
+A self-employed businessman and former school teacher, Tomblin was elected to the West Virginia House of Delegates in 1974 at the age of 22 and served in the House until he was elected to the West Virginia Senate in 1980.
+Tomblin won a special gubernatorial election on October 4, 2011 to fulfill the remainder of Senator Joe Manchin’s term.

 Tomblin received his undergraduate degree from West Virginia University and a master’s degree in business administration from Marshall University.
-He has been married for 32 years to Joanne Jaeger Tomblin.
-They have one son, Brent.
+He and his wife Joanne Jaeger Tomblin have one son, Brent.